Welcome to the biggest Primary School Cricket and Netball Challenge in the country!

 Letter of support for the event

-The 2024 Montrose Night Challenge has arrived.
-After all the craziness and uncertainty of the past few years, I am proud that Montrose continues to welcome all schools to this year’s 22 nd event since inception.Montrose has coordinated this event over the past 21 years and as Lions Cricket we are excited that this iconic school’s event will be celebrating its 22nd Birthday in 2024!
-The tournament continues to be the biggest inter-primary school day/night tournament of its type in South Africa and this year there are, 12 cricket teams and 14 netball teams both in the U11 and Open age groups competing for gold and title of CHAMPIONS!!
-It is incredible that over 540 players get the opportunity to participate in this prestigious event during the year.
+The 2025 Montrose Night Challenge has arrived.
+After all the craziness and uncertainty of the past few years, I am proud that Montrose continues to welcome all schools to this year’s 23rd event since inception.
+Montrose Primary School has coordinated this event over the past 22 years and as Lions Cricket we are excited that this iconic school’s event will be celebrating its 23rd Birthday in 2025!
+The tournament continues to be the biggest inter-primary school day/night tournament of its type in South Africa and this year there are, 12 cricket teams and 15 netball teams both in the U11 and Open age groups competing for gold and title of CHAMPIONS!!
+It is incredible that over 540 players get the opportunity to participate in this prestigious event during the year in the different age groups.

-I trust 2023 will be a very exciting year for the schools.
+I trust 2025 will be a very exciting year for the schools.
 I hope the flag of your school always flies high and that your school continues to celebrate sport and the impact it makes in the lives of many.

-I would like all the players in this tournament to always remember that they are representing their school, their families and most importantly themselves.
+I would like all the players in this tournament to always remember that they are representing their school, their families and themselves.
 Another key principle of a team sport is that no one is more important than the team.
 To do well the team will have to form a unit and play for each other while always remembering that performances are achieved when you play with love and freedom.

 I am proud to say that Lions Cricket has once again put their stamp of approval on this event so to all the players, have an amazing four weeks, play hard, but most importantly have fun and enjoy every moment.

-“Sports have the power to change the world.
+“Sport has the power to change the world.
 It has the power to inspire, the power to unite people in a way that little else does.
 It speaks to youth in a language they understand.
 Sports can create hope, where there was once only despair.
 It is more powerful than governments in breaking down racial barriers.
-It laughs in the face of all types of discrimination.
-Sports is the game of peace.” - Nelson MandelaYours in sport and building South Africa together,Jono Leaf-Wright
+It laughs in the face of all types of discrimination.”
+Nelson MandelaYours in sport and building South Africa together,Jono Leaf-Wright

 Lions Cricket CEO